nikitavoloboev/data/focusing/themes.md

 Make the best tool for learning anything and sharing ideas.

-## Rekki

-Make the best tool for chefs/suppliers.

 ## Health

 As rules state, I should eat healthy and exercise as part of my routine life.
 This is more of an ongoing theme but want to give this more focus as I am 24 now and healthy habits stick around and should become core part of my lifestyle.